Bordered theory for pillowcase homology: Algebraic pairing

 \section{Algebraic pairing}

 Here we will describe how to compute $HF(L_0,L_1)$ in terms of $M(L_0)_{\A}$ and $M(L_1)_{\A}$.
-One can skip most of this section, and start reading from the Definition \ref{def:dualSmallBarRed}.
+One can skip most of this section, and jump straight to Definition~\ref{def:dualSmallBarRed}.
 The material before that definition is included to show how we arrived at that definition.